Dimension of invariant measures for affine iterated function systems: Semi-continuity of entropies and dimensions

 It follows that $\sum_{\ell=1}^{i-1} \frac{h_\ell-h_{\ell-1}}{\lambda_\ell}\geq d_{i-1}-{1}/{n}$.
 As $n$ is arbitrary, we obtain that $\sum_{\ell=1}^{i-1} \frac{h_\ell-h_{\ell-1}}{\lambda_\ell}\geq d_{i-1}$.
 Since $h_{\ell-1}-h_\ell\leq (-\lambda_\ell)k_\ell$ for each $\ell$ by Corollary \ref{cor-6.1}, we have $\sum_{\ell=1}^{i-1} \frac{h_\ell-h_{\ell-1}}{\lambda_\ell}= d_{i-1}$, as desired.

 Next we prove that $\sum_{\ell=i+1}^{s} \frac{h_\ell-h_{\ell-1}}{\lambda_\ell}= 0$.
-For $n\in \N$, let ${\bf Z}_n$ denote the set of $W\in G(d, d-d_{i})$ so that $\dim_{\rm H}\mu\circ (P_{W^\perp})^{-1}\leq \dim_{\rm H}\mu- {1}/{n}$.
+For $n\in \N$, let ${\bf Z}_n$ denote the set of $W\in G(d, d-d_{i})$ so that $\dim_{\rm H}((P_{W^\perp})_*\mu) < \dim_{\rm H}\mu- {1}/{n}$.
 By Lemma \ref{lem-rap}(i) applied to $k=d_i$ and $t=\dim_{\rm H}\mu-{1}/{n}$,

-Hence $m\circ (\Pi_{i-1})^{-1}({\bf Z}_n)<1$ and so $\dim_{\rm H}\mu\circ (P_{W^\perp})^{-1}> \dim_{\rm H}\mu- {1}/{n}$ on a set of positive $m\circ (\Pi_{i})^{-1}$-measure.
+Hence $m\circ (\Pi_{i})^{-1}({\bf Z}_n)<1$ and so $\dim_{\rm H} ((P_{W^\perp})_*\mu)> \dim_{\rm H}\mu- {1}/{n}$ on a set of positive $(\Pi_{i})_*m$-measure.
 This combining with \eqref{e-915} (in which we replace $i-1$ by $i$) yields that $\sum_{\ell=1}^{i} \frac{h_\ell-h_{\ell-1}}{\lambda_\ell}\geq \dim_{\rm H}\mu-{1}/{n}$.
 Letting $n\to \infty$ gives $\sum_{\ell=1}^{i} \frac{h_\ell-h_{\ell-1}}{\lambda_\ell}\geq \dim_{\rm H}\mu$, which, together with \eqref{ly-dim}, implies that $\sum_{\ell=i+1}^{s} \frac{h_\ell-h_{\ell-1}}{\lambda_\ell}= 0$.
 This completes the proof of the theorem. \end{proof}

 { \bf Acknowledgements}.
-The author is indebted to Julien Barral, Xiong Jin and Fran\c{c}ois Ledrappier for some helpful comments, and to Yufeng Wu for catching many typos.
-The work was partially supported by HKRGC GRF grants (projects CUHK14301218, CUHK14302415) and the Direct Grant for Research in CUHK.
+The author is indebted to Julien Barral, Xiong Jin, Fran\c{c}ois Ledrappier and Ariel Rapaport for some helpful comments, and to Yufeng Wu for catching many typos.
+He thanks the anonymous referees for many suggestions that led to the improvement of the paper.
+This research was partially supported by a HKRGC GRF grant and the Direct Grant for Research in CUHK.